Safety First

 Call Volumes

-By the end of July, crews responded to more than 15,500 calls.
-About 90% of these were medical emergencies.
+By the end of November, crews responded to more than 17,834 calls.

 Resources at Your Door